 Based on a foundation of trust, respect and equality, our partnerships have developed profitable businesses and long-term relationships.

 In Alberta’s oil sands, we work in a joint-venture partnership with the Fort McKay First Nation.
 Together, our organizations own and operate Creeburn Lake Lodge and Barge Landing Lodge, open camp accommodations for over 2,500 oil sands workers located north of Fort McMurray.

-Whether you’re doing business in the High Arctic or in the heart of the Prairies, you can rely on ATCO’s support, with our range of products and services, in collaboration with our Aboriginal partners.
+Whether you’re doing business in the High Arctic or in the heart of the Prairies, you can rely on ATCO’s support, with our range of products and services, in collaboration with our Indigenous partners.